The Big Breakfast: History

 The Big Breakfast was launched on 28 September 1992 to replace The Channel Four Daily, which was Channel 4's unsuccessful first foray into the breakfast television market.
-The Daily, launched at huge expense, had focussed on current affairs and news bulletins alongside bitesized magazine shows, a quiz show segment and a daily cartoon slot.
-This format had failed to attract enough viewers, so Channel 4 opted to change direction and work towards a lighter style concentrating mainly on entertainment and humour with news bulletins restricted to brief summaries every 20 minutes.
+The Daily, which had focused on current affairs and news bulletins alongside bitesized magazine shows, a quiz show segment and a daily cartoon slot, had failed to attract enough viewers so Channel 4 opted to change direction and work towards a lighter style concentrating mainly on entertainment and humour with news bulletins restricted to brief summaries every 20 minutes.

 The first two presenters were Chris Evans (from 1992 to 1994) and Gaby Roslin (1992 to 1996).
 At its height in 1993, viewing figures reached around two million per edition, and it was the highest rated UK breakfast television programme.
 Along with Evans and Roslin, Bob Geldof presented a short-lived political interview slot.
 His wife Paula Yates interviewed people whilst lying on a bed, and the puppet characters Zig and Zag created morning mayhem in the bathroom with Evans in a slot called 'The Crunch'.

 As part of his contract with The Big Breakfast, Evans was committed to developing a new show for Channel 4.
 Don't Forget Your Toothbrush began in early 1994, and Evans cut his involvement with The Big Breakfast to three days a week, Tuesday to Thursday.
-Former Neighbours actor Mark Little replaced Evans on Mondays and Fridays.
+Neighbours actor Mark Little replaced Evans on Mondays and Fridays.
 When Evans left the show later that year, Little continued Thursdays, and Fridays while Paul Ross took over Mondays to Wednesdays.
 Richard Orford replaced Ross around Easter 1995 but was quickly dropped and exchanged with Down Your Doorstep presenter Keith Chegwin.
 In July 1995, the show reverted to using just one male presenter (Mark Little) throughout the week.
 Chegwin would cover for Little when he was on tour as a comedian or on holiday.
+Roslin would be covered by Australian singer/actress Dannii Minogue when she was on breaks from the show.